tinymce/tinymce-docs/getting-started/advanced-installation-options.md

 ### Additional information about using the CDN

 There are a few things you need to consider when using the CDN version.
-If you wish to use any local plugins (like [MoxieManager](http://www.moxiemanager.com) for example) you need to load them using the new [`external_plugins`](http://www.tinymce.com/wiki.php/Configuration:external_plugins) option.
+If you wish to use any local plugins (like [MoxieManager](http://www.moxiemanager.com) for example) you need to load them using the new [`external_plugins`](/editor-configuration-settings/integration-and-setup/#external_plugins) option.

-Also, if you wish to use a custom language, you need to enter the location of the language file into the new [`language_url`](http://www.tinymce.com/wiki.php/Configuration:language_url) option.
+Also, if you wish to use a custom language, you need to enter the location of the language file into the new [`language_url`](/editor-configuration-settings/internationalization/#language_url) option.

 For a list of versions supported by the CacheFly CDN, check this text document: [http://tinymce.cachefly.net/index.txt](http://tinymce.cachefly.net/index.txt)

 While we're at it a big shout out to [Cachefly](http://www.cachefly.com/) who sponsors the CDN hosting of TinyMCE.
 If you haven't tried CacheFly now is the perfect time.
 Use promo code `TINYMCE` to get exclusive pay-as-you-go pricing.
 They also have a risk-free 2TB 14-day trial with no credit card required.
 Sign up at [www.cachefly.com](http://www.cachefly.com/).

-For next steps see the [Developer Guide](../developer-guide/).
+In the next step you'll learn how to unleash TinyMCE's power by [working with plugins](../working-with-plugins/).